tamouse/functional_programming_explained_with_emojis/README.txt

-Functional Programming Explained with Emoji
+Functional Programming Explained with Emojis

+A silly little exercise.

+This repo is **OBSOLETE**.